darthkhan21/darthkhan21/README.md

 - Most attrition prediction projects are not that useful as by the time the model ranks an employee ... it's too late, Charlie is designed to forecast with 6-12 months window for pro-active engagement
 - Ensemble model taking internal and external drivers

+## Talent Nexus - myTeam monthly insights to improve retention and performance
+- Large companies typically have numerous business systems that managers have to interact with resulting in burden to view and action engagements with their team.
+- TN project ingest data at scale from all these systems into a central pond and transforms it to insights/nudges for managers to take actions.